 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
-In recent years, however, some borrowers have seen their score drop by hundreds of points after underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in summing up your FICO score include:
+In recent years, however, some people have seen their score drop dramatically because of job loss, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in calculating your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone having a better credit score.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone with a higher credit score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to improve your score.
-Building your FICO score takes time.
-It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are plans to improve your score.
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these tips:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt transferred to one card.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to one card.

-- Chain store cards and service station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always avoid maintaining a high balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.
+- Apply for service station cards or department store credit.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You must always beware of maintaining a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

 - Pay on time.
-Your credit score plummets with every account that goes to collections.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Payment history is a big factor in your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Metro Properties, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Metro Properties, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.